bulengerkacper/CRV-investors-suporter/README.md

 ## Features

-Supports:CRV,ETH,BTC, when functionalities will be finished we will extend the amount of cryptos Counting avgs from 3,5,31,180 days \n
+Supports:CRV,ETH,BTC, when functionalities will be finished we will extend the amount of cryptos Counting avgs from 3,5,31,180 days
-Comparing mentioned avgs with most recent one \
+Comparing mentioned avgs with most recent one
-Counts RSI\
+Counts RSI

 [If you want some important feature regarding crypto data just write to me what it should do and why its important]